quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	This firmware contains changes related to dumping the debug data during firmware exceptions.
 Firmware dumps the data to SRAM location.
-The dump includes Exception cause, vector address, program counters etc
+The dump includes Exception cause, vector address, program counters etc July 19 2012: Tigi Thomas : Audio FW ver 05.03.01
+	Bug 44108 - PSI Recorder has crashed when ANR on intel.psi_recorder Bug 47518 - Time stamp precision reported by FW to Driver is losing precision for offload 44.1Khz streams
+	Bug 47560 - AAC Decoder should decode only AACLC components and skip the V1 and V2 components
+	In the FW, the precision of time stamp calculations during offload is improved and AACLC decoder will decode only AACLC component and will skip V1 and V2 components.
+	This FW patch will improves the precision of time stamp calculation in offload usecase and AACLC decode will decode only AACLC component in stream.